Marriage and Family Therapy

 I have performed psycho-educational testing for the diagnosis and treatment of ADHD and learning disorders for over 20 years.
 During my initial training, I held a three year position at the Texas Tech University Counseling Center focusing exclusively on the determining educational and psychological diagnoses and interventions.
 Internship duties at Dallas Child Guidance Clinic involved intensive training and evaluations for children with a range of learning problems.
 Finishing internship, I worked as a School Psychologist with the Dallas ISD Special Education Department, exclusively focusing on the evaluation of children and adolescent needs.

 Now in private practice, I focus on identifying such conditions with adolescents and adults, guiding them and their families to make the adjustments that best help them succeed in education, career, and their personal/family life.
 I am vigilant in staying current in the research of ADHD and I make research results available to all of clients.

 Testing & Evaluation

 Testing services are provided to evaluate symptoms of distress and disturbance, including most types of objective and projective personality evalutation.
-Assessment targets identifiying the clearest understanding in diagnosis and treatment recommendations.
-Assessment is also provided to assess adult ADHD and substance abuse.
+Assessment goals are to identify a clear understanding in diagnosis and treatment recommendations.
+Areas of assessment include Adult ADHD, substance Abuse/Addiction, Mood Disorders, and Anxiety Disorders.
 Contact my office for a listing of all testing services and see charges for individual tests under POLICIES/PAPERWORK.